libretime/libretime/airtime_mvc/tests/README.txt

     IMPORTANT: Make sure you use "sudo" with the "-E" flag so it preserves the environment variable we set before that.

-FAQ
-====
-- If you get errors about an AMPQ fwrite failing, it means your RabbitMQ credentials are wrong in airtime.conf.
-  (That's the airtime.conf in this directory.)